Post

 (b)

-For any two solutions $y$ and $y^*$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$, we have:
+For any two solutions $y$ and $y^*$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$, the following holds:

 \[L[y - y^*] = L[y] - L[y^*] = r - r = 0.\ \blacksquare\]

-The General Solution Includes All Solutions
+The General Solution of a Nonhomogeneous ODE Includes All Solutions

-If the coefficients $p(x)$, $q(x)$ and the input function $r(x)$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) are continuous on an open interval $I$, then any solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$ can be obtained from the general solution ($\ref{eqn:general_sol}$) by assigning appropriate values to the arbitrary constants $c_1$ and $c_2$ in $y_h$.
+If the coefficients $p(x)$, $q(x)$, and the input function $r(x)$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) are continuous on some open interval $I$, then every solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on $I$ can be obtained from the general solution ($\ref{eqn:general_sol}$) of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on $I$ by assigning suitable values to the arbitrary constants $c_1$ and $c_2$ in $y_h$.

 Proof